ErpNetDocs/tech/modules/my/calendar.md

 #### Responsible Party different from Owner Party

-You can choose a Responsible Party **different** from the Owner Party.
+You can choose a Responsible Party who is **different** from the Owner Party.
 In that case, the Responsible Party will be automatically included in the Participants list as a **Participant Person**.

 This is ensured with **[business rule R38894](https://docs.erp.net/model/business-rules/R38894.html)**.